 Starting employer withholding

-The Registrar will send a written notice to the payer's employer when a decision is made to collect a registered maintenance liability through employer withholding (section 45(1)).
+The Registrar will send a written notice to the payer's employer when a decision is made to collect a deductible liability through employer withholding (CSRC Act section 45(1)).
 The notice will:

-- make periodic deductions from salary and wages paid to the payer, from a specified day in accordance with the specified weekly deduction rate, and
+- make periodic deductions from salary and wages paid to the payer, from a specified day in accordance with the specified weekly deduction rate (CSRC Act section 46)

-- pay to the Registrar the amounts deducted each month by the 7th day of the following month and to give the Registrar notice of the amounts deducted (section 47(1)).
+- pay to the Registrar the amounts deducted each month by the 7th day of the following month (CSRC Act section 47(1)(a)), and

-The Registrar must also give a copy of the notice to the payer (section 45(3)).
+The Registrar must give a copy of the notice to the payer (CSRC Act section 45(3)).

 Collecting arrears through employer withholding

-As in all payment arrangements, DHS will provide a payer with the opportunity to respond before additional deductions commence.
-An opportunity to negotiate allows the payer to present DHS with any relevant facts for consideration.
+As in all payment arrangements, Services Australia will provide a payer with the opportunity to respond before additional deductions commence.
+An opportunity to negotiate allows the payer to present Services Australia with any relevant facts for consideration.
 The protected earnings amount (5.2.4) still applies in these cases.

 An arrangement to collect arrears by employer withholding will not prevent the Registrar from taking other administrative action or legal action to recover the debt.
-DHS will make this clear to a payer when negotiating any recovery arrangement.
+Services Australia will make this clear to a payer when negotiating any recovery arrangement.

-Example: The Registrar is collecting F's arrears of child support by additional salary deductions.
-The Registrar becomes aware that F is about to sell a property in which they have significant equity.
-The Registrar would seek to satisfy the debt in full by reaching an agreement with F to pay their arrears at the time of settlement, or by issuing a section 72A notice.
-It is important to make clear to F that the Registrar will seek to satisfy the debt in the most efficient and timely way possible.
+Example: The Registrar is collecting Blair's arrears of child support by additional salary deductions.
+The Registrar becomes aware that Blair is about to sell a property in which they have significant equity.
+The Registrar would seek to satisfy the debt in full by reaching an agreement with Blair to pay their arrears at the time of settlement, or by issuing a section 72A notice.
+It is important to make clear to Blair that the Registrar will seek to satisfy the debt in the most efficient and timely way possible.
 If an additional amount becomes available, the Registrar will seek to apply it to the debt.